jrmolin/roo-prompts/readme.md

 This document outlines the intended workflow based on the custom mode definitions found in the `/modes` directory, incorporating an adaptive approach to manage complexity and context size.

+While you can compile your own modes, you can also use the pre-compiled modes:
+1. For Roo in ./custom_modes.yaml
+2. For Windsurf in ./.windsurf

 The primary workflow involves the interaction of three key modes: **Project Manager**, **Architect**, and **Code**, operating with adaptive context management.

 ## Adaptive Workflow Steps: